 Reason Number Three: Visual Methods for Visual Learners

 Sometimes we use words as part of a title of a given thing so much that we forget that the individual words have individual meanings.
 Think about ice cream for example.
-For most of us, this compound noun means a delicious treat found in the freezer section of our local grocery store, but in reality ice cream is telling us exactly what this item is created from: cream that has been turned to ice (that is, frozen).
+For most of us, this compound noun means a delicious treat found in the freezer section of our local grocery store, but in reality, ice cream is telling us exactly what this item is created from cream that has been turned to ice (that is, frozen).

 Sentence diagramming is like this.
 The term sentence diagram has for many become strictly the title of one more section in our books – a ridiculous and antiquated activity with pages full of endless, arbitrary, spider webbing lines.
-But just like ice cream, sentence diagram can be less title and more description.
+But just like ice cream, a sentence diagram can be less title and more description.

 Many students, especially (but not limited to) our visual learners, benefit from being able to see how grammar works instead of just being given written definitions and descriptions.
 They need something to look at, to visualize, to analyze, something like…a diagram!
 Sentence diagrams are visual representations of the grammar of given sentences.
 Once students master the basic “code” of sentence diagramming (for example, what a slanted line in a particular spot means), they have an easy way to visually understand grammar.